cdytoby/APKViewer/README.md

 The reason I do this because:
 - I don't have any GitHub open source project experience, and this is my very first one.
 - I don't trust AutoIt, I noticed that many exes export from it will be recognised as virus.
 That's probably faulty report, but I still don't trust this tool.
 - I'm using .Net Standard for potencial multiplatform approach.
 I want it go multiplatform.
-And the reason I don't use other framework is just because I don't know how to do them.
-I can only do good programming c#.
+And c# with .Net Standard is the only knowledge I have to create a multiplatform app with good UI.

 ### My Plan